Sweeping up Zeta: Introduction

 \subsection{Organization}

 The remainder of this paper is organized as follows.

-We give a brief history in~Section\nobreakspace \ref {sec:history} by recalling the different contexts in which the modular sweep map has appeared.
+We give a brief history in~\Cref{sec:history} by recalling the different contexts in which the modular sweep map has appeared.

-In~Section\nobreakspace \ref {sec:mod_presweep}, we define the modular presweep map.
+In~\Cref{sec:mod_presweep}, we define the modular presweep map.
 This map differs from the modular sweep map in that it preserves the additional information of the modular levels.
-It is easy to invert the modular presweep map, as described in~Section\nobreakspace \ref {sec:inv_modular_presweep}; partitions for which the inverse modular presweep map concludes are called successful partitions.
+Partitioned words in the image of the modular presweep map are called \emph{successful partitions}.
+It is easy to invert the modular presweep map, as described in~\Cref{sec:inv_modular_presweep}.